durgirajesh/durgirajesh/README.md

-- 👋 Hey!, I’m Durgi Rajesh
-- 👀 I’m interested in Algorithms, Data Science.
-- 🌱 I’m currently learning ReactJS and Django.
-- 📫 reach me at durgirajesh@gmail.com
+Hi there 👋, I’m Durgi Rajesh.
+I’m interested in Algorithms, Data Science.
+Currently learning ReactJS and Django.
+Reach me at durgirajesh@gmail.com

 <!---
 durgirajesh/durgirajesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.